 Today, the foresight of Father McGivney, and the Order's founding principles continue to preserve, promulgate and passion The Knights of Columbus.
 Our founding principles benefit both communities and the active membership, and they are what the Knights of Columbus is all about.

 Charity- In 2014, the Knights of Columbus at all levels raised and donated more than $173 million to charitable causes.
 Members also performed over 71.5 million hours of volunteer service.
 Both of these accomplishments are all time highs for the Order.

 Unity- We stick together…we support one another.
 That doesn’t mean that we always agree or that there is never a difference of opinion.
 It does mean that – as a Knight of Columbus – you can count on the support and encouragement of your brother Knights as you work to make life better in your parish and community..

 Fraternity- The Venerable Michael J. McGivney founded the Knights of Columbus, in large part, to provide assistance to the widows and children left behind when the family breadwinner died – often prematurely.
-The Order’s top-rated insurance program continues to do this today, as do individual Knights, who last year gave more than 10 million hours of their time to assist sick and/or disabled members and their families.
+The Order’s top-rated insurance program continues to do this today, as do individual Knights.
 In the Knights of Columbus, we watch out for and take care of one another.